webpack/webpack.js.org/content/guides/getting-started.md

    [3] ./src/index.js 278 bytes {0} [built]
 ```

-T> If a `webpack.config.js` is present, `webpack` command picks it up by default.
+T> If a `webpack.config.js` is present, the `webpack` command picks it up by default.
 We use the `--config` option here only to show that you can pass a config of any name.
 This will come in useful for more complex configurations that need to be split into multiple files.

 A configuration file allows far more flexibility than simple CLI usage.
 We can specify loader rules, plugins, resolve options and many other enhancements this way.
 See the [configuration documentation](/configuration) to learn more.